How to Decrease Kids' Screen Time During Coronavirus

 Here are some eye-opening evidence for parents.

-- Countries such as Italy, where the outbreak has been the most severe has presented shocking data related to kids spending an alarmingly high amount of Time on phones.
-Its relatively healthy for a kid to spend about 20-30% screen time on their day-offs and vacations.
+- Countries such as Italy, where the outbreak has been the most severe have presented shocking data related to kids spending an alarmingly high amount of Time on phones.
+It's relatively healthy for a kid to spend about 20-30% screen time on their day-offs and vacations.
 But, COVID-19 mass quarantine has increased the same amount to 50-70%.

 - Another report by Nielson states that there will be a significant rise of 60% in media consumption.
 An increase of such a degree is a matter of concern for parents around the world.